ghxm/gesis-pandoc-beamer/README.md

   ````

-> **Note:** If you do not want to use the References as shown in the example, you can remove the `references` field from the YAML header.
-If you want to use references, it's best to remove the frame as the LaTeX compiler will throw an error if you try to include an empty list of references.
+> **Note:**  If you do not want to use a "References" slide, as shown in the exmaple, it's best to remove the frame as the LaTeX compiler will throw an error if you try to include an empty list of references.

 ## Related